Are solar panels worth it in the UK?

 Thankfully, solar panels can instantly cut your bills by making you less dependent on expensive grid electricity, and your savings are likely to grow over their decades-long lifespan.

-Solar panels will raise your home's value by 3% on average, adding thousands of pounds to its price tag.
+Solar panels can raise your home's value by 3%, adding thousands of pounds to its price tag.

 This is due to their impact on your property’s Energy Performance Certificate (EPC) rating – an energy efficiency grade between A and G that's visible to everyone, including any potential buyers.